SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-exploring-data.md

 > Full documentation on faceting can be found at [OpenRefine Wiki: Faceting](https://github.com/OpenRefine/OpenRefine/wiki/Faceting)
 {: .callout}

+OpenRefine supports a range of facets, including:
+- Text facet for working with textual data,
+- Numeric and Scatterplot facets for working with numeric data,
+- Timeline facet for working with dates, and
+- number of customized facets (some of which we will cover shortly).

 ### Text facet
 A 'text facet' groups all the identical text values in a column and lists each value with the number of records in which it appears.
 The facet information always appears in the left hand panel in the OpenRefine interface.
 We will use text